 If you have a collections, compliance or audit issue with the CRA, MRQ, IRS or with the CRTC, WSIB or any aspect of those agencies, inTAXicating is the place you need to contact.

-inTAXicating Tax Services has strategic partnerships which allows my team to include amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.
+inTAXicating has entered into a strategic partnership with Goldhar and Associates, to create Goldhar Tax Solutions.
+This partnership allows my team to include amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.

 When dealing with governments, knowledge is power.
 We possess strong understanding of government so we know what the next step is before the government does.

 When you have a collections problem with the CRA, do you hire a graphic artist?
 No, you get a former collector who trained the staff, and who worked as a resource officer for 5 years.
 Then you know you are on the right track to resolving your tax problem(s).